Dimitri Azar: Education

 Azar received his medical degree from the American University of Beirut, Lebanon.
-Dr. Azar practiced at the Wilmer Eye Institute at the Johns Hopkins Hospital School of Medicine, and completed his fellowship and residency training at the Massachusetts Eye and Ear Infirmary at Harvard Medical School, where he was a tenured professor of ophthalmology (2003-2006) and senior scientist at the Schepens Eye Research Institute.
+Azar practiced at the Wilmer Eye Institute at the Johns Hopkins Hospital School of Medicine, and completed his fellowship and residency training at the Massachusetts Eye and Ear Infirmary at Harvard Medical School, where he was a tenured professor of ophthalmology (2003–2006) and senior scientist at the Schepens Eye Research Institute.

-Dr. Azar also holds an honorary master's degree from Harvard, as well as an Executive Master of Business Administration from the University of Chicago Booth School of Business.
+Azar also holds an honorary master's degree from Harvard, as well as an Executive Master of Business Administration from the University of Chicago Booth School of Business.

 Academic positions

-Azar has taught as a professor of ophthalmology, bioengineering and pharmacology at UIC, where he also served as head of the Department of Ophthalmology and Visual Sciences and B.A.
+After serving as tenured professor at Harvard Medical School, Azar joined UIC as a professor of ophthalmology, bioengineering and pharmacology, where he also served as head of the Department of Ophthalmology and Visual Sciences and B.A.
 Field Endowed Chair of Ophthalmologic Research.
+He has published more than 500 scientific articles, chapters and patents with over 20,000 citations.
 He is a member of the American Ophthalmological Society, former president of the Chicago Ophthalmological Society, president-elect of the Chicago Medical Society, and former Trustee of the Association of Research in Vision and Ophthalmology (ARVO).

 Commercial roles

-Dr. Azar is the Chief Executive Officer of Twenty Twenty Therapeutics, a joint venture between Verily Life Sciences and Santen.
+Azar is the CEO of Lacristat, a San Jose headquartered ophthalmology biotech company and serves as Senior Advisor at Verily.
+Until recently, he was the founder and chief executive officer of Twenty Twenty Therapeutics, a joint venture between Verily Life Sciences and Santen.

-Azar was a non-executive member of Novartis' Board of Directors from 2012 till 2019.
+He was a non-executive member of Novartis' Board of Directors from 2012 until 2019.
 He was also a member of the Audit and Compliance Committee and the Research & Development Committee.

-Dr. Azar was a senior director of ophthalmological innovation at Verily, where ophthalmological projects include the development of smart contact lenses, including lenses designed to assist those with presbyopia and an intraocular lens.
+Azar was a senior director of ophthalmological innovation at Verily, where ophthalmological projects include the development of smart contact lenses, including lenses designed to assist those with presbyopia and an intraocular lens.
 He was on the board of Verb Surgical Inc. and sits on the board of the Tear Film and Ocular Surface Society in the US.
-He also sits on the board of the Himalayan Cataract Project.
+He also sits on the board of Jellisee and the Cure Blindness Project (aka, Himalayan Cataract Project).